davidmonterrosa/MonterrosaDP2RockPaperScissorsLizardSpock/README.md

 + mm/dd/yyyy - DM - short description
 - 01/15/2025 - DM - Created git repository.

-Peer Reviewed By:
+Peer Reviewed By: Charles Orr
-> Comments:
+> Comments: this might be one of the coolest projects ive seen, its inspiring for my own as the animations just make everything feel awesome, i couldnt find any flaws while reviewing, great work, keep it up :)